Abdominal Cuts Review - Does This Fat Burner Work? Are lack of results and side effects deal breakers?

 We dissected hundreds of user comments about Abdominal Cuts into this helpful FAQ.

-What are the side effects of Abdominal Cuts?
+What are the side effects of Ab Cuts?

-According to customer reviews, some of the potential side effects include gas, nausea, upset stomach and bloating.
+According to customer reviews, some of the potential side effects of Ab Cuts aka Abdominal Cuts include gas, nausea, upset stomach and bloating.

 What are the ingredients in Abdominal Cuts?